preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/workspace-home/index.rst

 Home page for Workspace
 =======================================

-Here you can create the Home page for a Business Profile's Workspace.
+Here you can create the home page for a business profile's workspace.

 .. image:: workspace-home.png

-You work with the layout for the Home page the same way as any other Workspace page, see the heading *Working with the layout* on this page: :doc:`Navigation Bar </admin-settings/business-group-settings/workplace/navigation-bar/index>`
+You work with the layout for the Home page the same way as any other workspace page, see the heading *Working with the layout* on this page: :doc:`Navigation bar </admin-settings/business-group-settings/workplace/navigation-bar/index>`